wildfly/quickstart/ejb-security-jaas/README.md

 You configure the security domain by running JBoss CLI commands.
 For your convenience, this quickstart batches the commands into a `configure-elytron-jaas.cli` script provided in the root directory of this quickstart.

 1. Before you begin, back up your server configuration file
-    * If it is running, stop the WildFly server.
+    * If it is running, stop the ${product.name} server.
-    * Back up the file: `WILDFLY_HOME/standalone/configuration/standalone.xml`
+    * Back up the file: `${jboss.home.name}/standalone/configuration/standalone.xml`
     * After you have completed testing this quickstart, you can replace this file to restore the server to its original configuration.

-2. Start the WildFly server by typing the following:
+2. Start the ${product.name} server by typing the following:

-        For Linux:  WILDFLY_HOME/bin/standalone.sh
+        For Linux:  ${jboss.home.name}/bin/standalone.sh
-        For Windows:  WILDFLY_HOME\bin\standalone.bat
+        For Windows:  ${jboss.home.name}\bin\standalone.bat
 3. Review the `configure-elytron-jaas.cli` file in the root of this quickstart directory.
 This script adds the configuration that enables Elytron security for the quickstart components.
 Comments in the script describe the purpose of each block of commands.

-4. Open a new command prompt, navigate to the root directory of this quickstart, and run the following command, replacing WILDFLY_HOME with the path to your server:
+4. Open a new command prompt, navigate to the root directory of this quickstart, and run the following command, replacing ${jboss.home.name} with the path to your server:

-        For Linux: WILDFLY_HOME/bin/jboss-cli.sh --connect --file=configure-elytron-jaas.cli
+        For Linux: ${jboss.home.name}/bin/jboss-cli.sh --connect --file=configure-elytron-jaas.cli
-        For Windows: WILDFLY_HOME\bin\jboss-cli.bat --connect --file=configure-elytron-jaas.cli
+        For Windows: ${jboss.home.name}\bin\jboss-cli.bat --connect --file=configure-elytron-jaas.cli
     You should see the following result when you run the script:

         The batch executed successfully
         process-state: reload-required
-5. Stop the WildFly server.
+5. Stop the ${product.name} server.

 ## Review the Modified Server Configuration

-After stopping the server, open the `WILDFLY_HOME/standalone/configuration/standalone.xml` file and review the changes.
+After stopping the server, open the `${jboss.home.name}/standalone/configuration/standalone.xml` file and review the changes.

 1. The following `security-domain` was added to the legacy `security` subsystem: